wilsonmar/WebSockets/JMeter.md

 0. <a href="#Assertions"> Assertions</a> (for error checking)
 0. <a href="#SimulateJavaScript"> Simulate JavaScript</a>
 0. <a href="#Plugins"> JMeter Plug-ins</a>
+0. <a href="#SetupThreadGroup"> Setup Thread Group</a>
+0. <a href="#tearDownThreadGroup"> tearDown Thread Group</a>

 ## <a name="Java"> Java SDK Pre-requisite</a>
 JMeter was written in Java.

 The path to the Java bin folder must be in the system PATH environment variable so Java executables can be found.
+See https://wiki.apache.org/jmeter/TestRecording210

-The path to JVM_HOME also needs to be defined.
+The path to JVM_HOME also needs to be defined, such as set JAVA_HOME=C:\jdk1.7.0_45

 This is the same across operating systems, which is why JMeter can run on PC and Mac.